Susan Janice Hyde

 I still found it hard going but my bullies had gone to a different school and I was able to indulge myself in my love for art, sewing and domestic science.
 I loved music lessons too and although I never got to grips with playing an instruments, I joined the school choir.
 It seemed a natural progression at the time because I also used to sing in a small church choir at St. Nicholas, Loughton, the church I was christened in.

 Friday night was always dancing night.
 Dad and I would head off to the local community centre for Ballroom Dancing lessons and then we would come home and settle down to an hour of Come Dancing on our new Colour TV.

-During my last year at school I got myself a Saturday job in Woolworths and then in a local bakery and I would use my wages to fund craft materials for the cross stitch, knitting and jewellery making I was doing.
+During my last year at school I got myself a Saturday job in Woolworths and then in the local Barton's Bakery and I would use my wages to fund craft materials for the cross stitch, knitting and jewellery making I was doing.

 When it came to thinking about a career I always said that I wanted to go into floristry or may be even window dressing, but a lack of qualifications and not wanting to go to college, having found schooling hard going, meant there was little chance of that.

 I eventually left school with no job lined up and no real idea of what I wanted to do, but one visit to the local careers office and they found me a job in our local branch of Lloyds Bank.

 I stayed there for two years and then went to work at the Bank Of England Printing Works, where they print all the UK’s paper money.